 We are led by a Chair and Vice Chair and supported by a Clerk.
-Parent governors are elected by all the parents and other governors by the governors themselves.
-We always appreciate offers of help and invite you to get in touch if you would like more information or would like to become a governor.
-Contact Peter Newton at: Chair@meridian.cambs.sch.uk
+Parent governors are elected by all the parents and other ‘co-opted’ governors by the governors themselves.
+We also have one Local Authority governor.

 We are very proud of the staff and the pupils and delighted to show you our latest Ofsted report which you will find on our website under 'Ofsted'.

-We have a total of 13 Governors (one job share) on our Governing Body.
+We have a total of 12 Governors on our Governing Body.

 We have established the following Committees: